Index

 Kuwait is a sailor's paradise.
 The seas offshore is seldom really rough, but there is nearly always a moderate breeze.
 Boats range from small sailing dinghies to large yachts.
 The Yatch Club has a marina with 300 fully serviced berths.
 Many of the sea clubs have marinas and organise sailing activities.
 The Kuwait Offshore Sailing Association organises races, including one from Kuwait to Bahrain.

-Cuisine - Kuwait foods
+Cuisine - Kuwaiti foods / Recipes

 History of Kuwait